Email Authentication Protocols: Your Guide to SPF, DKIM, DMARC, and BIMI

 Compatible BIMI logos are SVG files in the shape of a perfect square, which can be cropped into a circle.
 They require a solid background and should be published via HTTPS.
 BIMI logo files need to be small and shouldn’t exceed 32kb.
 Finally, your logo must also be a registered trademark to meet standards.

 Google launched a Gmail pilot program for BIMI in 2020.
-In July of 2021, news broke that Gmail is officially rolling out full support for BIMI.
-That’s big news because it’s likely that a sizeable portion of your list is using Gmail.
+In July of 2021, news broke that Gmail was officially rolling out full support for BIMI.
+In 2023, Apple announced that it would also support BIMI logos in its Apple Mail client starting with iOS 16.
+That’s big news because it’s likely that a sizable portion of your list are using either Gmail or Apple Mail.
 It certainly makes the time and effort of setting up email authentication protocols seem even more worthwhile.

 Implementing BIMI should ultimately increase subscriber confidence in the source of your emails.
 Get more advice, resources, and tools at BIMIGroup.org.
 You can also hear from two BIMI Group experts in our AMA on Brand Indicators for Message Identification.